 In order to support these expectations we operate a 3 letter system for children experiencing behavioural difficulties during the lunch period.
 This is further explained here.

-We recognise that bullying is an issue in all schools and that it is a national concern.
 At Greenside we do not tolerate bullying of any form.
 We recognise that verbal, physical and emotional bullying occurs in all schools and we work hard with children, parents and families to investigate and support issues of concern.

 When children share information about bullying we stress that we believe the information we are being given and that we will investigate the issue fully.
 We take the same stance when an issue is reported to us by an adult.